ddimaria/wmcp/wmcp-362/README.md

   * Tax benefits: Protect death benefits from estate creditors, reduce taxable estate
   * Tax consequences: Reduces taxable estate by the amount of the death benefit
   * Useful for: States with estate or inheritance tax applied on life insurance benefits
 * **Qualified Domestic Trusts** (QDTs) hold assets for a surviving spouse that is not a citizen of the United States.
 This trust preserves the marital deduction.
 The trust can be created by the surviving spouse or the grantor.
-A corporate trustee is required if the fund is greater thatn $2 million.
+A corporate trustee is required if the fund is greater that $2 million.
 Estate taxes are levied on the surviving spouse's distributions.
 It's beneficial for the surviving spouse to become a U.S. citizen.
 * **Qualified Personal Residence Trusts** (QPRTs) are irrevocable trusts that hold a client's primary residence.
 The grantor can live in the residence for a term of years, and then the residence is transferred to the beneficiaries.
 The transfer of the residence is considered a gift and is sheltered by the grantor's lifetime gift tax exemption.
 If the grantor dies before the term of the trust expires, the residence is included in the grantor's gross estate.
 The trustee can be an individual or a corporate trustee.
 If the grantor wants to live in the residence after the term, a rental agreement can be used.
   * Tax benefits: Excludes appreciation on real estate from taxable estate, allows transfer of residence to beneficiaries while maintaining grantor's ability to live in the home for a certain period of time
   * Tax consequences: Often written so that assets are included in grantor's estate, in order to achieve basis step up.
 Income earned by the trust assets is taxable to the grantor.
   * Useful for: High net worth estates; estates with significant expected appreciation on residences
-* **Qualified Terminable Interest Property Trusts** (QTIPs) are marital deductions trusts created by the IRS.
+* **Qualified Terminable Interest Property Trusts** (QTIPs) are marital deduction trusts created by the IRS.
 The surviving spouse does not have unlimited access to the trust's assets.
 This is used to protect the trust's assets from the surviving spouse's children from another marriage.
 The trustee can be an individual or a corporate trustee.
   * Tax benefits: Allows grantor to make marital gifts to spouse during life or at death.
 Trust makes income distributions to spouse while alive, and remainder is transferred to beneficiaries of grantor's choosing.
   * Tax consequences: Assets are not included in grantor's estate, but remainder assets are included in spouse's taxable estate.
 Passed tax-free to spouse via spousal deduction.
   * Useful for: Provides income to spouse and also ensures assets are transferred to grantor's beneficiaries.
 Very useful in blended families.